Mathematics

 The Teaching Routine

 We have a consistent routine with teaching mathematics from Reception to Year 6.
-We use an "I do, We do, You do" approach
+We use an "I do, We do, You do, Fluency, Reasoning and Problem Solving" approach.

 I Do = the teacher models how to answer questions, using strategies.